Strats252/Californian_Wildfires/README.md

 ## TROUBLESHOOTING

-Please use the document attached in the repository to answer potential errors that may be faced.
+Please use the document attached in the repository https://github.com/Strats252/Californian_Wildfires/blob/main/Wildfire%20Proximity%20to%20Populated%20Areas%20and%20Infrastructure%20in%20California-Daniel%20Stratford%20B00992246.pdf  to answer potential errors that may be faced.

 ---

 ## AUTHOR

 Developed by **Daniel Stratford**
+Student number: B00992246
+This program has been created for academic purposes only.

 For questions or issues please contact stratford-d1@ulster.ac.uk